 The company is currently assessing the impact of these new accounting standards and amendments.
-The company does not expect any other standards issued by the IASB, but not yet effective, to have a material impact on the company.
+The company does not expect any other standards issued by the IASB, but not yet effective, to have a material impact.

 3 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES